benkeen/generatedata/client/src/plugins/dataTypes/Computed/README.md

 # [Docs](../../../../../docs/README.md) &raquo; [Plugins](../../README.md) &raquo; [Data Types](../README.md) &raquo; Computed

-This Data Type lets you grab the content from other generate rows and manipulate that information however you need.
+This Data Type lets you re-use the content from other generate fields in the row and manipulate that information however you need.

-### Example API Usage
+### Examples

 This example generates 2 rows of random numbers, then 2 rows of Composite fields that use the random numbers.
-To use this, POST the following JSON content to `http://[your site]/[generate data folder]/api/v1/data`:

 ```javascript
 {